-On receiving a report of ASB, we aim to contact the complainant within 1 working day and offer to visit them within 5 working days.
+On receiving a report of ASB, we aim to contact the customer within one working day and offer to visit them within five working days.
 Our initial response is to investigate and monitor any risk.
-If a crime has been committed, we advise the complainant to contact the police.
+If a crime has been committed, we advise the customer to contact the police.